-Grouped Dwellings
+5. Grouped Dwellings

-The Shire has powers under the provisions of Clause 5.3 of the Scheme to permit development at the higher density for those lots designated as dual coded.
-Density bonuses will be considered in dual coded areas where the proposed developments:

-- (a) Are designed for aged persons' accommodation, or provide a variety of housing types for an identified market; - (b) Are connected to the Water Corporation's sewerage system; - (c) Justify the density bonus through good quality and innovative design; and - (d) Are located outside of SCA-1 Avon and Mortlock River Special Control Area.
+- 5.1 The Shire has powers under the provisions of Clause 4.3 of the Scheme to permit development at the higher density for those lots designated as dual coded.
+Density bonuses will be considered in dual coded areas where the proposed developments: - (a) are designed for aged persons' accommodation, or provide a variety of housing types for an identified market; - (b) are connected to the Water Corporation's sewerage system; - (c) justify the density bonus through good quality and innovative design; and - (d) are located outside of SCA1 Avon and Mortlock River Special Control Area.

-A density bonus may be allowed subject to compliance with provisions of the RDC and the Shire's design guidelines.

-Use Of Second Hand Materials

-The use of second hand building materials are generally not supported within the "Residential", "Rural Residential", "Rural Smallholdings", "Tourist", "Mixed Use" and "Commercial" zones and require the specific approval of the Shire of Northam.

-The use of second hand material within the "General Industry", "Light and Service Industry" and "Rural" zones may be considered by the Shire providing the following criteria are met:

-- (a) The location of the development proposed to utilise second hand material is not visually prominent and is not easily seen from a public road; - (b) All materials must be near new in appearance and be free of rust, damage and be of the same colour or finish; - (c) All cladding is to be of the same profile and colour.
-If the same colour can not be achieved or the colours have significantly faded then the cladding is to be painted to the satisfaction of the Shire;

-(d) As a component of the building permit application the Shire's Building Surveyor will inspect the materials prior to any approval being granted.

-Setback Of Smaller Lots Within The Rural Zone

-For those lots less than 6,000m that are located within the "Rural" zone the setbacks shall be as provided for in the RDC (refer to Tables 1 & 2 of RDC) corresponding to the applicable lot size the subject of the application.

-Development On Land Identified As Possibly Having Unexploded Ordnance

-Any application for development proposal or subdivision in an area which may be considered a high danger area for unexploded ordnance, the following conditions over and above determined conditions will apply:

-- (a) The area to be searched by the Western Australian Police Force (UXO) Branch and clearance given; - (b) The purchasers of blocks within a proposed subdivision are to be made aware of the history of the land and the likelihood of unexploded ordnance; - (c) A restricted covenant being placed on the title explaining the area may be subject to unexploded ordnance; and - (d) Statutory Declaration from the land owner, both current and future, that a restricted covenant placed on the land recognises the implications of the restricted covenant and that it is understood.
+- 5.2 A density bonus may be allowed subject to compliance with provisions of the R-Codes. - 6.
+Use of Second Hand Materials - 6.1 The use of second hand building materials are generally not supported within the "Residential", "Rural Residential", "Rural Smallholdings", "Tourist", "Mixed Use" and "Commercial" zones and require the specific approval of the Shire of Northam. - 7.
+Development on Land Identified as Possibly Having Unexploded Ordnance - 7.1 Any application for development proposal or subdivision in an area which may be considered a high danger area for unexploded ordnance, the following conditions over and above determined conditions will apply: - (a) The area to be searched by the Western Australian Police Force (UXO) Branch and clearance given; - (b) The purchasers of blocks within a proposed subdivision are to be made aware of the history of the land and the likelihood of unexploded ordnance; - (c) A restricted covenant being placed on the title explaining the area may be subject to unexploded ordnance; and - (d) Statutory Declaration from the land owner, both current and future, that a restricted covenant placed on the land recognises the implications of the restricted covenant and that it is understood. - 8.
+Battleaxe Subdivision Rural, Rural Residential and Rural Smallholding Zones - 8.1 Extensive use of the battleaxe configuration in the subdivision of new or broad acre areas is not favoured.
+Proposed battleaxe subdivision of lots shall be recommended for refusal on the following grounds: - (a) creation of this type of subdivision results in not being able to provide for two-way access and egress to residents and emergency services: - (b) creation of long battle-axe legs in areas with particular physical or topographical constraints is inappropriate; and / or - (c) not be used within areas that are bush fire prone areas.

-Battleaxe Subdivision

-Rural, Rural Residential and Rural Smallholding Zones

-Extensive use of the battleaxe configuration in the subdivision of new or broad acre areas is not favoured.
-Proposed battleaxe subdivision of lots shall be recommended for refusal on the following grounds:

-- (a) Creation of this type of subdivision results in not being able to provide for two-way access and egress to residents and emergency services; - (b) Creation of long battleaxe legs in areas with particular physical or topographical constraints is inappropriate; and / or - (c) Not be used within areas that are bush fire prone areas.

-In any event, should the WAPC approve a battleaxe subdivision which the Shire has not supported, the Shire shall, as a minimum, require a 6 metre wide sealed and drained access leg with truncation at the front property boundary to allow for access sightlines.

-Additionally, it is important to note that any refusals for battleaxe subdivision will be provided with the Shire's advisory comments.

-LPP 3 - NEW TRANSPORTABLE, RELOCATED AND SECOND HAND DWELLINGS

-POLICY NO: LPP 3

-POLICY SUBJECT: NEW TRANSPORTABLE, RELOCATED AND SECOND

-HAND DWELLINGS

-ADOPTION DATE: 18 December 2013

-LAST REVIEW: 17 April 2013
+LPP3: SMALL HOMES, TRANSPORTABLE, REPURPOSED & SECOND-HAND DWELLINGS

+Responsible Department

+Resolution Number

+Resolution Date

+Next Scheduled Review

+Related Shire Documents

+Related Legislation

+Development Services

+Planning and Development Act 2005

+State Planning Policy 7.3 - Residential

+Design Codes

-- (a) Ensure that no development adversely impacts upon the amenity of the area or upon vistas from public roads; - (b) Provide certainty for landowners of the requirements within the Shire and guidance to the Shire's officers by ensuring that all development issues are considered when applying for planning approval and that the rural nature of the Shire is maintained; - (c) Limit the impact of development by specifying general guidelines for new transportable, relocated and second hand dwellings; and - (d) To promote high quality sustainable housing within the Shire of Northam.
+- (d) Ensure that no development adversely impacts upon the amenity of the area or upon vistas from public roads; - (e) Limit the impact of this type of development by specifying general guidelines for small homes, transportable, repurposed and second hand dwellings; and - (f) To promote high quality, diverse, affordable, sustainable housing within the Shire of Northam.